nmoroze/printer/README.md

 * [Stepper damper model](https://grabcad.com/library/nema-17-stepper-motor-damper-1) by [Hans L](https://grabcad.com/hans.l-3)

 ## People
-* Danny Lu for giving me a bunch of aluminum extrusion and design advice
+* Danny Lu for giving me a bunch of aluminum extrusion, printing the extruder, and giving design advice
 * David Jin for laser cutting the parts of the printer